mohidyousaf/Asaan-Rozgar/README.md

 # Asaan Rozgar

-A new Flutter application, made for SME's (Small to Medium Scale Businesses) to conduct their businnesses with ease.
+A new Flutter application, made for SME's (Small to Medium Scale Businesses) to conduct their businesses with ease.

 ## Installation Guide